-Students are required to undertake a full day practical exam at the end of the course, which covers elements of all eight units studied within the programme.
-The practical exam will include an identification test but the bulk of the assessment will be tasks requiring the application of the practical horticultural skills developed during the course.
+Students are required to undertake 2 practical exams as part of the course, the first exam will take place halfway through the course and cover 4 units, the second will be at the end of the course and will cover the remaining 4 units so that all eight units studied within the programme are properly assessed.
+The practical assessment will include an identification test, but the bulk of the assessment will be tasks requiring the application of the practical horticultural skills developed during the course.

-You are expected to show a significant level of competence in the practical test and are therefore recommended to spend some time outside the course practicing all the skills learnt, prior to the final assessment.
+You are expected to show a significant level of competence in the practical assessments and are therefore recommended to spend some time outside the course practicing all the skills learnt, prior to the final assessment.
 You must pass the practical exam to be awarded the certificate.

-4.2 Course Notes (20% of assessment marks)
+4.2 Online Quizzes (20% of assessment marks)

 There is a small theory element to the assessment, to show you have understood the key points.
-This will be in the form of quizzes on our online Learning Environment or worksheets.
+This will be in the form of quizzes on our online Learning Environment or worksheets if you don't have access to a computer.
 The worksheets should be completed and handed in to the course tutor on the day of the practical exam, before the practical exam begins.
 The worksheets will be marked and returned to you when you get your results.
 The online quizzes will be available after each class and need to be completed before the practical exam.